 Okay, you got us – we’re cheating a little bit on this one.
 XCOM 2 doesn’t have a board game heritage per se; there is no original XCOM board game on which it is based, and the characters don’t technically move on a board.
 Bear with us, though.
 XCOM 2 is the sequel to 2012’s excellent franchise reboot XCOM: Enemy Unknown, a game which took the simulation-style gameplay of its obtuse PC predecessors and updated them with a decidedly board game-esque turn-based gameplay style.
 Even though the new XCOM games aren’t based on board games, they are incredibly reminiscent of same; characters resemble chunky miniatures and the action is entirely turn-based, so it’s easy to imagine a board game being created based on this new, arguably improved version of XCOM (which has actually happened).
 If you’re a board game fan, you’ll find much to love in XCOM 2’s mixture of base management and tactical combat, which brings to mind Dead of Winter crossed with classic wargaming.

 This bundle has four favorites that will be sure to keep you busy for week on end - great for family fun.
-The four games included are; Monopoly Plus, Risk, Trivial Pursuit Live and Scrabble.
+The four games included are; Monopoly Plus, Risk, Trivial Pursuit Live and Scrabble - If you are a beginner and stuck with a word, you could use an unscrambler tool.
 These titles are classics that are well presented within the digital format, providing a variety of challenges, you'll be able to conquer players online, or play locally with friends and family.
 Be sure to include this within your gaming index if you are a fan of board games on PS4.